Rndwiga/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * 100-rot13.c - a function that encodes a string using rot13
 * 101-print_number.c - a function that prints an integer
 * 102-magic.c - a function that prints a[2] = 98, followed by a new line
+* 103-infinite_add.c - a function that adds two numbers